Pharmacodynamics

 Stavudine + zidovudine

-In vitro antagonism of HIV activity between stavudine and zidovudine may lead to decreased efficacy of both drugs.
+In vitro antagonism of anti-HIV activity between stavudine and zidovudine may result in reduced effectiveness of both drugs.

 The interaction has not been studied.

-Because limited data are available, clinical significance is unknown.
+Because limited data are available, the clinical significance is unknown.

 (750 mg twice daily with meals + 200 mg three times daily)